Bijan-K/AI-Tech-Checkpoint/Directories/Code-Generation/README.md

 - [Devin?](https://x.com/cognition_labs/status/1767548763134964000?s=20)

-Welp.
-I don't think LLMs are suitable for logic but who knows what happens with enough scale.
-Would be funny to watch companies go bankrupted because they thought LLMs can actually reason tho.
+Welp, I don't think LLMs are suitable for complex logical tasks but who knows what happens with enough scale.

-LLMs are token-predictors the best(after a lot of training) they can do is parrot someone else's logic in the form of text.
+Currently LLMs are token-predictors, the best they can do is parrot someone else's logic in the form of text(after a lot of training).